 Felicity Smoak on Arrow was originally supposed to be just a tech support agent at Queen Consolidated, but was eventually added to The Arrow's team and Promoted to Love Interest for Oliver replacing Laurel in that regard.

 Christopher Ellison as Detective Inspector Frank Burnside in The Bill.
 He was originally conceived only as a one-off character in the first episode, mainly as an outside antagonist for the main regular characters, but his performance so impressed the show runners that he was invited back to appear in two episodes of Series Two the following year.
 When original series regular John Salthouse (DI Galloway) left the show following it's third season, Ellison was invited to take his place, and the rest is history.
 Burnside became one of the characters most associated with the show for his Kubrick Stare and Deadpan Snarker qualities.

 Chloe on 24 is a unique example, as when she was originally introduced the fans initially hated her, finding her sarcastic streak that she used to put down her co-workers annoying.
 One season later and her personality was reworked a bit, making her much more sympathetic while also keeping her deadpan wit from before, but this time around having it focus on characters that deserved it.
-This new portrayal of her was much more well received, and then the moment of truth came where she wound up getting attacked and fighting the attacker off with an M16, which quickly cemented her as a fan favorite.
-Shen wound up becoming the second most important character on the show after Jack, so much that she was the first non-Jack character confirmed to return for the sequel mini-series.
+This new portrayal of her was much more well received, so much that she won enough popularity to return midway fourth season after initially being written out of it early on.
+Then the moment of truth came where she wound up getting attacked and fighting the attacker off with an M16, which quickly cemented her as a fan favorite.
+She quickly wound up becoming the second most important character on the show after Jack, so much that she was the first non-Jack character confirmed to return for the sequel mini-series.